DeroPlayz/Ultimate-Remix/README.md

   - Jigglypuff
     -  Sing actually put airborne opponents to sleep.
 ## Todo:
-  - Replace every character's most useless move.
+  - Jigglypuff
   -   Give Jigglypuff a better neutral special.
+  - Ganondorf
   -   Buff Warlock Punch.
-  - Vastly rework Sonic:
+  - Sonic:
     - Replace Spin Dash with Flame Shield.
       - Simply shoots forward like Fox Illusion, but gives Sonic an "ember" charge.
         - When Sonic has an ember, he can cancel any aerial into a slightly weaker version of Flame Shield.